Jimmy Monaghan: Music career

 In 2007, he formed Music for Dead Birds with drummer Dónal Walsh in Galway city.
-One of the band's first gigs was a live performance on Anocht FM from the Roisin Dubh in August 2007.
 Their debut album, And then it rained for seven days, was released in 2009 by the Irish record label Rusted Rail.
 This was followed by the independently released The Pope's Sister, a concept album about the influence of the Catholic church in Ireland, in 2011, Vitamins in 2014, and Pagan Blessings in 2018.